jwg4/intermediate_python/topics/parallel/PITCHME.md

 (In the first case, you maybe don't need Python threads.)

 ---
+## The Global Interpreter Lock
+ - Python interpretation is not thread-safe.
+ - Lots of things have global state.
+ - We can run Python with multiple threads.
+ - Can't run Python code on both threads.

+---
 ## Thread-safe objects

 Lots of built-in Python code uses C code.
 Functions are not designed to be pre-emptive, especially modifying objects.

 Need special versions of everything - or to isolate objects on threads.
+The special versions use loc or low-level control like critical sections.

 ---
 ## Locking and queuing